pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"format-needs-mapping"+OR+"E1303")

 ### [E1304](#E1304) (missing-format-string-key)<a name="E1304"></a>
-Missing key %r in format string dictionary
+Missing key %r in format string dictionary.

 Used when a format string that uses named conversion specifiers is used with a dictionary that doesn't contain all the keys required by the format string.

 **:x: Incorrect code**